AjayrajSingh/topaz/tools/README.md

     $FUCHSIA_DIR/out/build-magenta/tools/loglistener

-# Email

-## Configure
+# Configure

-Add `email/config.json` in this directory, it will be ignored by version control.
+Add `config.json` in this directory, it will be ignored by version control.

     # Using make
-    make email/config.json
+    make config.json

 Then add two values required for OAuth.